IhorKalaur/BookStore/README_en.md

 ## Usage

-To get started with the "Book Store Web Application," you need to follow a few simple steps:
+To get started with the "Book Store Web Application," you need to follow a few simple steps.

 ### Using Docker